dustypomerleau/tol.nvim/README.md

 # Tol.nvim

-This is a Neovim port of my [Tol theme for VS Code](https://github.com/dustypomerleau/tol).
+Tol.nvim is a complete rework of my [Tol theme for VS Code](https://github.com/dustypomerleau/tol), with more consistent highlighting across languages.
+It also has better separation of UI and syntax palettes, so it's easier to distinguish tooling feedback from code.
+Tol believes that punctuation and delimiters are first-class citizens—we hope you do, too.
 As always, credit to [Paul Tol](https://personal.sron.nl/~pault/) for the base colors and inspiration.

-The theme is in early beta—more plugin support soon.

 [Rainbow delimiters][] and [Lualine][] are used in the screenshot.